yvonnevictoria/music-player/README.md

 - In order to auto search items (without pressing search button), I attached the handler onto the `onChange`.
 This does mean, however, the search bar will be one letter behind.
 Decided this was an acceptable trade off.

+- I used the preview urls rather than the full songs due to API restrictions.

-- Was not able to complete the album feature.
-Decided to focus on writing better tests instead.
+- I completed most of the features listed.
+I completed all of the requirements on page 2.
+However, I was not able to complete the album feature in the time limit.
+I decided to focus on writing better tests instead.
 Can add retrospectively if you are happy for me to go over the time limit.

+## Feature gaps I'd add in for a bigger project:
+- Next and back buttons
+- Queueing
+- Favouriting

+# Supported browsers
+- Google Chrome
+- Google Canary
+- Firefox
+- (When using Google dev tools) Pixel, Pixel XL, iPad, iPad Pro, iPhone 6/7/8 Plus